lexi-lambda/lexi-lambda.github.io/_src/posts/2021-03-25-an-introduction-to-typeclass-metaprogramming.md

 # Part 1: Basic building blocks

-Template metaprogramming is a big subject, which makes covering it in a blog post tricky.
+Typeclass metaprogramming is a big subject, which makes covering it in a blog post tricky.
 To break it into more manageable chunks, this post is divided into several parts, each of which introduces new type system features or type-level programming techniques, then presents an example of how they can be applied.

 To start, we’ll cover the absolute foundations of typeclass metaprogramming.